 Despite what well-meaning friends or family might tell you there are no "right" ways to grieve.
 And neither are there "right" stages which everyone must pass through.

 We are unique therefore our experience of grief is unique.
-We may not progress tidily from this stage to that and, collect our lives back when we pass through the last one.
+We may not progress tidily from this stage to that and, collect our lives back ready to be fully lived once we pass through the last one.

 Grieving is a zig, zag, slip, sliding journey.